Chronological Resume: A Guide with Tips and Examples

 April 2017 – June 2021

 These samples clearly display significant achievements and quantifiable data.
-Hiring managers have little time and you want them to see your qualifications quickly.
+Hiring managers have limited time, and you want them to see your qualifications quickly.
 We recommend using these samples as a quick chronological resume template so you can build your own.

 Expert Tip: